 The house was not demolished for moral reasons.

-The property was deemed to be unsafe after police excavations weakened the structure.
+The property was deemed unsafe after police excavations gutted the interior of the structure.
 At that point, investigators were unable to continue their work unless the building was torn down.

 In other words, the police suspected that there might be more victims.
 However, there were fears that the house might collapse on top of them if they continued digging.

 Consequently, representatives from Cook County petitioned the Circuit Court and asked for permission to level the site.

 After the structure was demolished, the lot remained empty for a number of years.
 The current house was built seven years later, in 1986.